 Use Good Judgment

 When you do these improvements, you should also use your better judgment in taste.
 Take a look around your neighbourhood and see what kind of home improvements others have done.
 You’ll want your home to be consistent, both for conformity and because certain improvements are popular with different people.
 You should also keep the original design of your home in mind.
 Be sure to use similar materials and building styles.
 A hybrid home of new and old can look daring and artistic, but most homebuyers are very conservative (it is a huge investment) and they may not share your artistic vision.
-No bold colors, no flamboyant design.
+No bold colours, no flamboyant design.
 Just be tasteful and respectful, and you’ll be fine.

-However, your needs comes first.
+However, your needs come first.
 If you think that you will enjoy a bold flamboyant design, go for it.
 Just try and limit the boldness and flamboyancy to the more cosmetic aspects of the home, i.e., furniture, paint, fixtures.
 Not windows and cabinets.

 - Kind of Improvement

-As was mentioned earlier, kitchen and bathroom home improvements often yield the best pay back.
+As was mentioned earlier, kitchen and bathroom home improvements often yield the best payback.
 And transforming the basement yields the lowest.

 - Scope of Improvement

 Often with home improvement, the small changes often add up to more than the sum of their parts.
 The larger the scope of the home improvement, the more risk you will incur.
-That said, risk could turn into a high pay-off.
+That said, the risk could turn into a high pay-off.
 You really have to know who your market is and what they are looking for.
 The following is a list of small changes you can make, which will make a huge difference:

 - Upgrade or add ceiling fans

 - Fresh paint